heliholic/devel/REF-DESIGN.md

 The signal pins are connected to PB10 (SCL), PB11 (SDA), PC6 (TX), PC7 (RX).

-Port G is an alternative to Ports C and D. Either Port G can be implemented, or Ports C and D - but not both.
+Port G is an alternative to Ports B and C. Either Port G can be implemented, or Ports B and C - but not both.

 ### DSM Port